Print Edition - 2017-07-06 | News

 The Maoist Centre supporters have accused that the rival party, CPN-UML, had a role in the counting error.

-Assistant Election Officer Ganesh Khatiwada said that the vote count was suspended owing to some technical error during enumeration.
+Assistant Election Officer Ganesh Khatiwada said that the vote count was suspended owing to

 The Maoist Centre has suggested forming an all-party committee to recount the votes.
 But the UML has refused the suggestion.